fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 ### Example F# Libraries

-Here are a list of some sample F# libraries with .NET Standard or .NET Core compilations and an existing compile-time  dependency on the FSharp.Core nuget package
+Here are a list of some sample F# libraries with .NET Standard or .NET Core compilations and an existing compile-time  dependency on the FSharp.Core NuGet package

 * [Expecto](https://github.com/haf/expecto)
 * [Logary](https://github.com/logary/logary)